2019 - under construction

 The main entrance is repositioned to create a double-height reception, leading to a new glazed lift-group connecting all floors.
 The panoramic lift car journey takes in views of the atrium, a newly created roof garden at level 1 and distant views to the north.
 This rich interior world, glimpsed from the street, connects the above and below ground levels in a coherent whole.

 The repositioned cores structure the stepping form of the upper floors which enjoy stunning views from two new roof terraces.
 The light-weight roof extensions are unashamedly contemporary whilst carefully integrating with the existing building below.
 Their purposeful composition respects relationships to nearby residential properties and the statutory viewing plane from Parliament Hill to the Palace of Westminster which crosses the site.

 The extent of glazing in the existing facade is increased enhancing natural light and views for occupants.
 Much of the existing natural stone façade is retained to preserve the group value with the neighbouring buildings which were part of the same original 1970s development.
 The result is a contemporary, authentic and elegant intervention within the historic St James’s Conservation Area.

-Vitika Agarwal, Bevan Badenhorst, Jean Corona, Luca D'Amico, Benjamin Darras, Dylan Davies, John Dent, Will Jeffries, John Kennedy, Stephen Light, John McElgunn, Joanna Pencakowski, Peter Shannon, Graham Stirk, Alejandro Terron, Emily Wilkinson, Daniel Wright, Andrew Yek,
+Vitika Agarwal, Bevan Badenhorst, Jean Corona, Luca D'Amico, Benjamin Darras, Dylan Davies, John Dent, Will Jefferies, John Kennedy, Stephen Light, John McElgunn, Joanna Pencakowski, Peter Shannon, Graham Stirk, Alejandro Terron, Emily Wilkinson, Daniel Wright, Andrew Yek

 21 400 m²